 9. Stick To Your Brand

-When using free SVG icons in a logo, designers often tend to drift away from the core idea of the organization.
+When using free SVG icons in a logo design, designers often tend to drift away from the core idea of the organization.
 This happens because the internet is flooded with innumerable icon sets and all of them are alluring.
 It leads to a negative shift in the focus from designing the logo to becoming too experimental.

 Stick to the brand you’re designing for, and reinforce the core values and ideas that need to reflect in the brand.
 Making a note of the vision and mission statement of the organization, and going back to it time and again throughout your project will also save you from distractions.